 Almost immediately, my imagination transports me to the dusty, ever-expanding frontier of the North American west in the 1800’s.
 Horses’ hooves tear at the prairie grass as they dart to and fro among a swirling, heaving throng.
 Cattle bellow and rugged cowboys – chiselled jaws set, reins in hand – shout to direct the thundering herd.
 Determination tangles with fear, and the roundup is under way.

 Hats fly, ropes twirl, and frightened, disoriented calves are brought close to glowing embers.
-The fiery coals heat the metal symbols of ownership—“LC” for Lonesome Creek, a misshapen fletch for the Broken Arrow Ranch, or a crooked “C” for Leonard Carter—and the sweat-soaked, weathered arm of a cowboy makes an indelible mark on a fresh hide with the glowing end of a slender iron rod.
+The fiery coals heat the metal symbols of ownership—“LC” for Lonesome Creek, a misshapen fletch for the Broken Arrow Ranch, or a crooked “C” for Leonard Carter.
+With a momentary sizzle and a hint of smoke, the glowing end of that slender iron rod – grasped tightly in the weathered hand of a sweat-soaked cowboy – makes an indelible mark on a fresh hide.